Compare broadband in Denmark

 Choosing a cheap internet connection

 We have already mentioned the two most import parameters to compare, those being speed and price.
-If we are looking for cheap internet in Denmark, price will be the parametre we have to choose after.
+If we are looking for cheap internet, price will be the parametre we have to choose after.

 Which broadband speed do I need?